riconaranjo/iOS-Curriculum/README.md

 # **iOS Curriculum**

-This is a series of 6 workshops designed to walk you through everystep in the iOS app development process; from installing Xcode oxn your mac, all the way through how to submit your app to the App Store.
+This is a series of 5 workshops designed to walk you through everystep in the iOS app development process: how to install Xcode, how do design and program your app, and how to put your app on your phone.

 Each workshop will build on the previous ones; if anyone missed a workshop or just wants to join in halfway through the series, all the material covered in each workshop can be found in the workshop folder.

+This series of workshops is designed for beginners.
+Even if you have never created a program before, you should be able to follow along.
+If you get lost while actually attending the workshops, you can view all the material online and work on it at your own pace on the [GitHub repo](github.com/riconaranjo/iOS-Curriculum/tree/master).

 ## **0. Prelude: Installing Xcode on a macOS VM**